Why (and How) to Analyze Website Traffic: A Beginners Guide10 min read

 - Hotjar offers a free basic account for “personal projects and sites with low traffic.”
 For business accounts, they offer a free fifteen-day trial.
 Hotjar also offers some free resources to get you started.

 From the same folks who brought us Keywords Everywhere, SEO Minion is a free browser extension for Chrome and Firefox.
 This tool helps you analyze on-page SEO.
-Once installed, your own personal minion will check redirects and broken links, generate a preview of your Search Engine Results Page (SERP), and also simulate a multi-location SERP.
+Once installed, your own personal minion will check redirects and broken links, generate a preview of your Search Engine Results Page (SERP), and simulate a multi-location SERP.
 This is useful especially if you’re fairly new to SEO optimization.
-Use this alongside other tools for best results.
+Use this alongside other tools for the best results.
 After you install this extension, SEO Minion offers short how-to video.

 Get to Know Your Users and Make it Personal

 You can also ask your visitors for specific feedback.
-If your heatmap suggests that visitors are missing key elements of your page, you can create a poll or questionnaire to give you more details.
-Here are a few resources for creating (free!) professional looking surveys:
+If your heatmap suggests visitors are missing key elements of your page, you can create a poll or questionnaire to give you more details.
+Here are a few resources for creating (free!) professional-looking surveys:

 Keeping a Healthy Perspective

 It’s about connecting you to your audience.
 It’s easy to lose this perspective when you’re neck-deep in numbers, charts, and graphs or lost in the winding labyrinth of Google Analytics.
 If you’re feeling overwhelmed, try taking a step back to focus on the objectives of your website and your audience.

-Here at DVS, we believe that every part of your digital strategy should be tailored to connect you to your audience.
+Here at DVS, we believe every part of your digital strategy should be tailored to connect you to your audience.
 This includes website analysis.
 Though it can be a bit daunting, website analytics can help you maintain a vibrant and meaningful connection with your audience.

 Have questions about how analyzing your website traffic can help forge a better connection with your audience?
-Feel free to contact us at https://www.dvs.com/contact.
+Feel free to contact us.
 We’d love to talk!